• Forthcoming titles

 Table 4.Tasks administered by participant group

-Table 5.Results of the clmm model with HHS as the baseline participant
+Table 5.Results of the clmm model with HHS as the baseline participant group

-Table 6.Results of the clmm model with HHE as the baseline participant
+Table 6.Results of the clmm model with HHE as the baseline participant group

 Table 7.Distribution of participant evaluations by temporal reference